Level 3 Cyber Security Academey

 Full time course

-One of the most exciting areas of computing is that of Cyber Security, where you pit your knowledge and expertise in computing to safeguard resources from hacking and malicious cyber attacks.
-SGS College is one of the few FE Institutions in the country able to offer Cyber Security at this level.
+One of the most exciting areas of computing is Cyber Security, where you use your knowledge and expertise in computing to safeguard resources from hacking and malicious cyber-attacks.
+Cybercrime activity is growing fast and evolving at fast pace, becoming both more aggressive and technically proficient.
+SGS is one of the few FE institutions in the country that are able to offer Cyber Security at this level.

 What will I study?